Cheaponomics

 #7 Fish fingers – The world’s oceans are being emptied.
 When I was a kid, our fish fingers were made of cod.
 Now the species is commercially extinct, and we’re within a generation of killing everything in the seas.
 Yet the price of fish is still just a few dollars a kilo.

 #6 A Free Lunch – Rudyard Kipling came across the free lunch in the nineteenth century in San Francisco, where he “paid for a drink and got as much as you wanted to eat.
 For something less than a rupee a day a man can feed himself sumptuously in San Francisco, even though he be a bankrupt.”
 But the freebie ends up being a way to reel you in to consume more.
-And, yes, my own book is being sold this way too, with a free chapter and video .
+And, yes, my own book is being sold this way too, with a and video .
 There’s no moral high-ground for me – I’m a moral low-ground sort of person.
 But that doesn’t stop me from encouraging folk to get the book from a library.

 #5 Googling – Would it shock you to know that two Google searches produces the equivalent greenhouse gases of making a cup of tea.
 The London Telegraph reported this last year , and while Google denies it, it’s certainly true that global information technology is responsible for 2% of all greenhouse gases.